Contributed By Dr Kamal Hossain and Associates

 The above restriction would not apply to the making of a loan or the provision of any guarantee or security by a lending company in the following circumstances:

-The creation of security in favour of foreign lenders would require prior permission from the Bangladesh Bank.
-If BIDA approves a foreign loan and also the security package against the borrowing, separate permission from the Bangladesh Bank is not required.
+The creation of security in favour of foreign lenders would require prior permission from Bangladesh Bank.
+If BIDA approves a foreign loan and also the security package against the borrowing, separate permission from Bangladesh Bank is not required.

 A lender may ascertain whether there are any previous charges on the assets to be secured by conducting searches in the following: